nand-n/gopher/README.md

 Interfaces in go are a pwerfull tool for abstraction and can be especially usefull when you want to write unit tests for functions that interact with a database.

 By createin an interface that describes the beheviour of the database interactions your code needs . , you can swap out the real database for a mock one in your test

+### Annonimus Func

+Annonimus func , aka funcion literal or lamada funciton is a way to define a function without giving its name , instead you can directyly declare and define a function inline when ever it is needed .

+Annonemous funcs are commonly used when you want to pass a function as an argument to another function or when you need to define a short lived funciton for a specific task.